 Any committed Critical Race Theorist who tells you otherwise is deceived or they are lying.

-Of course, being that there is no objective truth or objective moral law this statement will only confirm your guilt.
+Of course, there is no objective truth or objective moral law therefore this statement only confirms my guilt in their minds.

 I could go on unraveling the subtly twisted, constantly morphing nuances of critical race theory.
 It’s a never-ending, journey down a rabbit hole to what looks to me like hell.
-If you want to read more on the history of Critical race theory I recommend starting with the Derrick Bell Reader.
-That said, rather than subject you to another 1500 words in an attempt to narrow it all down, I made a two and half minute animated summary of the most relevant epistemological concerns for the church as we attempt to address social conflict in the coming days.
+If you want to read more of the history of Critical race theory I recommend starting with the Derrick Bell Reader.
+That said, rather than subject you to another 1500 words in an attempt to narrow it all down, I made a two and half minute animated summary of what I think are the most relevant epistemological concerns for the church as we attempt to address social conflict in the coming days.

 The problem for the Church today begins with modern Critical Race Theory’s approach and doctrinal emphasis on the collective rather than the individual.
 It focuses on deconstruction rather than construction.
 Instead of solving problems by improving the existing system, it seeks to throw the proverbial baby out with the bathwater by canceling culture, reinterpreting scripture, and eliminating the status quo a.k.a “the patriarchy”.
-Unfortunately for them, Christianity is patriarchy.
+Christianity is patriarchy.
 Its author and ruler is our Father in Heaven.
 The biblically aligned marriage and its patriarchal structure is a model for Christ’s relationship with His church.
-While Critical Race Theory ignores the fact that the chronic absence of fathers in inner-city homes is at the root of problems like gangs and black on black murder.
-The solution is not the abolition of the patriarchy but for men to fulfill their God-given calling and authority in the family and society at large.
+Critical Race Theory ignores the fact the chronic absence of fathers in inner-city homes is at the root of problems like gangs and black on black murder.

 Beware lest anyone cheat you through philosophy and empty deceit, according to the tradition of men, according to the basic principles of the world, and not according to Christ.Col 2:8